oVirt/ovirt-site/source/developer/action-permissions-overview.html.md

 *   **Action Group**

-group of Actions - used for grouping multiple actions (commands), for example RUN_VM action group allows exexuting RunVm and RunOnce
+Group of Actions - used for grouping multiple actions (commands), for example RUN_VM action group allows exexuting RunVm and RunOnce

 *   **Action**